68 Adorable Cute Girl Names

 Nixie

 This German name means “water nymph” and is tied to folklore about shapeshifting sprites living in rivers.
-With its whimsical and magical vibe, Nixie offers a fresh alternative to Dixie or Pixie.
-Perfect for nature-loving parents, this playful name blends mythological charm with modern quirkiness, making it ideal for a little one with a lively and imaginative spirit.
+Nixie offers a fresh alternative to Dixie or Pixie.
+Perfect for parents who love names with a strong nature theme or mythology tie, Nixie is a fun and feisty choice.

 Zadie